fwextensions/QuicKey/docs/releases/index.md

 ### Added

-* Bookmarks and entries in the browser history can be deleted by clicking the X button on each item or with the close-tab keyboard shortcut.
+* Closed tabs, bookmarks, and entries in the browser history can be deleted by clicking the X button on each item or with the close-tab keyboard shortcut.

 * Ctrl- or cmd-clicking a bookmark or history item will open it in a new tab.